 The normal requirements for embarking upon this course are:

-- Possession of a degree or evidence of development at degree level.
+- Possession of a degree (2.2 or above) or evidence of development at degree level.

 International entry requirements

 If English is not your first language, you will need to provide evidence that you can understand English to a satisfactory level.
 English language requirements for this course are normally:

 View further information about our English language requirements.

 A number of pre-sessional English and preparatory programmes are offered through our partner institution, Bournemouth University International College, and will get you ready for study at BU at the appropriate level.

 You can also find further details of the international qualifications we accept, and what level of study they apply to, on our international entry requirements page.

 This course will prepare you for a diverse range of roles in public health due to its focus on developing your research skills and knowledge to underpin public health practice.
 This includes working in a wide range of areas in governmental and non-governmental organisations in the UK or internationally.